April 26, 2021

 Find What Works For You!

-Flashcards are a powerful tool for anyone interested in learning a foreign language, especially Chinese.
+Whether you are studying for the HSK or prepping for an upcoming vocabulary quiz, flashcards are a powerful tool that can help you meet your Chinese language learning goals.
 Paper cards and mobile apps both get great results, but they come with different strengths and weaknesses.

 It’s up to you to choose the type that best complements your learning style.
 Challenge yourself to try one or more of these flashcard options and find out which ones you prefer.
 The sooner you start the better!